 - Know who your manufacturer/importer/distributor is and have their contact information on file

 - Work with a third-party consulting firm like Quality Smart Solutions, that is familiar with the Canadian Cosmetics Regulations.
 This way you can have your cosmetic formulas and labels reviewed before submission to minimize any pushback from Health Canada

-- Have a copy of the previously submitted notification form and cosmetic number ready if this is an amendment or discontinuation of sale
+- Have a copy of the previously submitted notification form and cosmetic number ready if this is an amendment or discontinuation of the sale